 Real-World Examples

 - Packaging: A company wants to design a box to hold a product.
-They need to calculate the volume of the box to ensure that the product fits comfortably and to minimize wasted space.
+They need to calculate the volume of the box to confirm that the product fits comfortably and to minimize wasted space.

 - Construction: A contractor needs to pour concrete for a rectangular foundation.
 They need to calculate the volume of the foundation to determine how much concrete to order.